Password4j/password4j/README.md

 // At this point password = {\0, \0, \0, ...}
 ```
+The pepper can be expressed as `SecureString` as well.

 # Configuration
 Password4j makes available a portable way to configure the library.